Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-spatial-support-english.rst

 Linear Conventions
 ..................

+Dimensions are non-null (a zero dimension has little interest).
+Dimension 1 corresponds to scalar and is not special-cased (hence one shall preferably use directly scalars if able to determine that using a single dimension).

 A linear-related **index** (ex: of a coordinate of a point, a vector or a matrix) starts at ``1`` (not 0), as all indices_ in Myriad.

 ..
 Coordinates can be specified as ``linear:any_coordinate/0``, i.e. either ``linear:integer_coordinate/0`` (meaning ``integer/0``) or, more often ``linear:coordinate/0``, i.e. ``float/0`` (hence double-precision floating point values); internally all coordinates are ``float/0``.